Reader Jimmie wrote in with a good question about the ideal down payment on a car:

 Are you buying new?

 If you’re buying new, you’ll probably want to put down at least 20%.
-That way, you won’t start off our new loan “underwater.”
-Even if you’re able to qualify for a loan with low APR, it still isn’t wise to owe more on your car than it is worth.
+That way, you won’t start off your new loan “underwater.”
+Even if you’re able to qualify for a loan with low APR, it still isn’t wise to owe more on your car than it’s worth after driving it off the dealer’s lot.

 What would happen if you lost your job and could no longer afford the payments?
 If your loan was underwater, you wouldn’t even be able to sell your car and break even.
 Or what if you totaled the car and your auto insurance only paid you for the car’s fair market value, not what you still owed on it?
 If you didn’t pay for an insurance add-on for that situation, you’d be left owing money on a hunk of scrap metal.

 With an older car, you’ll still experience some depreciation, although on a much smaller scale.
 However, I would still try to save up at least 10% in order to start off the new loan with some equity.

-And don’t forget: The bigger your down payment, the smaller the loan you might end up with.
+And don’t forget: The bigger your down payment, the smaller the loan you might end up with – improving your monthly cash flow.
 Your monthly payment will reflect how much you actually borrowed, for better or worse.
 Once you figure out whether you’re buying new or used, move on to the next step.

 What’s the actual best loan offer you can get?

 Before you head to the dealership, stop by your local bank or credit union and check online companies to see if their car loan terms are more attractive than what you might find elsewhere.
 You have nothing to lose by checking, and you might get lucky and discover that your bank offers excellent terms.